Minnesota Motor Vehicle Accident Statistics

 Motorcycling popularity in Minnesota is at an all-time high.
 This is referenced by the state boasting the highest amount of motorcycle operator licenses in its history to date.
 Correlating with the increase of motorcyclists on the road is the amount of motorcycle accidents that occur each year.
 Referencing the same DPS report as is described above, Motorcycle accidents increased by 13%.
 Motorcycle fatalities increased by 33% and motorcycle accident injuries increased by 10%.

 In comparison to car accidents, which have a 0.5% fatality rate for every 100 crashes, motorcycle accidents in Minnesota carry with them a 4.3% fatality rate for every 100 crashes.
-One final statistic showed that 69% of all motorcycle injuries and fatalities involved people that were over the age of 40.
+Other Minnesota motor vehicle accident statistics showed that 69% of all motorcycle injuries and fatalities involved people that were over the age of 40.

 School Bus Accidents